vorsatti/Trading-BOT/README.md

 ## Trading BOT

-This project is a trading BOT connected to my OANDA demo account.
+This project is a trading BOT connected to my OANDA demo account and deployed to an instance in the AWS cloud.

 The BOT trades Eur/Usd using the Envelopes strategy